SohrabSamimi/Metaheuristics-project/README.md

 - The convergence curve (fitness as a function of time)

 We want to solve two TSP problems.
-One with 38 cities (Djibouti) and the other with 194 cities (Qatar)
+One with 38 cities (Djibouti) and the other with 194 cities (Qatar).